abhinair302/Quiz_App/README.md

 ---

 ## 🙏 Thank You
+I made this project as a part of a Udemy course.
+So special Thanks to Dr. Angela Yu for guiding me step by step, to build this project.
 Thanks for checking out this project!
 Hope you enjoyed playing with Quizzler.
 Your visit and interest means a lot. 😊

 --Abhijeet--